dbarkol/azure-api-management-snippets/README.md

-# azure-api-management-snippets
+# Azure API Management Snippets

-Azure API Management policy snippets
+This repository contains a collection of snippets that can be used within [Azure API Management](https://docs.microsoft.com/azure/api-management/).